jawj/mostly-ormless/README.md

 --

 If you think this approach could be useful in your own projects, feel free to adopt/adapt it.
 I'd be interested to hear how you get on.
 I could of course create an npm library for all this, but I think it's much more truly ORMless if you just take the code (`core.ts` is less than 400 lines), understand it, and make it your own.

+**I have now turned this approach into a library: please see https://jawj.github.io/zapatos/ for details** --